AlexsLemonade/OpenScPCA-nf/porting-modules.md

 Where possible, include the `SCPCS` sample id, `SCPCL` library id, or `SCPCP` project id as appropriate in the file name to facilitate searching and filtering.

+If the added module adds custom cell type annotations, see the [Special considerations for custom cell type annotation modules](#special-considerations-for-custom-cell-type-annotation-modules) to ensure the output of the module is formatted properly.

 ### Module parameters

 If a module requires additional parameters, these should be defined as entries in the `config/module_parameters.config` file.